genesisgabiola/beginner-javascript/04-the-dom/README.md

 **Alternative**: When `<script>` is in the `<head>`.

-- Use defer and async
+- use `defer` and `async`
-- Listen for the `DOMContentLoaded` event and then try to select elements from the page
+- listen for the `DOMContentLoaded` event and then try to select elements from the page

 ### `querySelector()` and `querySelectorAll()` method